Night: Twilight

-Twilight, the gradual transition to and from darkness when the Sun is below the horizon, has multiple stages.
-"Civil" twilight occurs when the Sun is between 0° and 6° below the horizon.
-Nearby planets like Venus and bright stars like Sirius are visible during this period.
-"Nautical" twilight continues until the Sun is 12° below the horizon.
-During nautical twilight, the horizon is visible enough for navigation.
-"Astronomical" twilight continues until the Sun has sunk 18° below the horizon.
-Beyond 18°, refracted sunlight is no longer visible.
+Twilight is the period of transition between daylight and darkness, specifically when the Sun is below the horizon.
+Civil twilight occurs when the Sun is between 0° and 6° below the horizon, during which nearby planets and bright stars, like Venus and Sirius respectively, are visible.
+Nautical twilight continues until the Sun is 12° below the horizon, during which the horizon is visible just enough for navigation.
+Astronomical twilight continues until the Sun has sunk 18° below the horizon, beyond which refracted sunlight is no longer visible.
 The period when the sun is 18° or more below either horizon is called astronomical night.

 Similar to the duration of night itself, the duration of twilight varies according to latitude.
 At the equator, day quickly transitions to night, while the transition can take weeks near the poles.
 The duration of twilight is longest at the summer solstice and shortest near the equinoxes.
 Moonlight, starlight, airglow, and light pollution can dimly illuminate the nighttime, with their diffuse aspects being termed skyglow.
 The amount of skyglow increases each year due to artificial lighting.